 New treatments of lymphoma and CLL normally need to be approved by the European Medicines Agency (EMA) before they can be funded by the national health systems and be accessible to patients in the European Union (EU) and in the European Economic Area (EEA) countries, i.e. Iceland, Liechtenstein and Norway.
 In other European countries, the marketing authorisation delivered by the European Commission after approval of the drug by the EMA shall also have an influence on the decision of the national regulation authorities and thus on access to treatment.

-This page is therefore dedicated to monthly updates on approval of lymphoma and CLL drugs by the EMA and also includes news that may be relevant to the process of medicines’ approval and access in Europe.
+This page is therefore dedicated to updates on approval of lymphoma and CLL drugs by the EMA and also includes news that may be relevant to the process of medicines’ approval and access in Europe.

-On 24 July, the European Commission announced it is preparing three opinions on pricing models for innovative medicines, access to healthcare and performance of primary care.
+The European Commission announced it is preparing three opinions on pricing models for innovative medicines, access to healthcare and performance of primary care.
 These opinions will be ready in the second semester of 2017 and will feed into the further policy work of the Commission.

 On 4 July, the EMA and the European Network for Health Technology Assessment (EUnetHTA) have launched a new joint platform to provide developers of medicines with simultaneous, coordinated advice on their development plans and facilitate alignment of data requirements.
 Patient representatives will be involved in parallel consultations on a routine basis so that their views and experiences can be incorporated into the discussions.